kptdev/kpt/docsy/content/en/guides/producer/blueprint/_index.md

     Writing effective blueprint packages
 ---

-# *Under Development*
+{{% pageinfo color="warning" %}}
+# Notice: Under Development
+{{% /pageinfo %}}

 *Reusable, customizable components can be built and shared as blueprint packages.*

-Blueprints are a packaging pattern for developing reusable, customizable and updatable configuration bundles.
-They incorporate the best practices and applicable policies for deploying software within an organization.
+Blueprints are a p**attern for developing reusable configuration** as packages.
+They incorporate  **best practices and policies** defined by an organization.

-Blueprints can increase on-boarding velocity within organizations by reducing the work and number of decisions for teams consuming them.
+Blueprints may be used to accelerate on-boarding and increase configuration quality.

 {{% pageinfo color="primary" %}}
-Because packages can be updated, blueprint consumers can pull in the latest best practices and policies at any time with `kpt pkg update`.
+Because packages can be updated, blueprint consumers can pull in the latest best practices and policies as they are updated.
+See the consumer update guide for more info.
 {{% /pageinfo %}}

 ### Examples of blueprints